 This coast is perfect and is known as the platinum coast.
 Famous for its tranquil clear waters, the west coast of Barbados is ideal for water sports; from cruising on a catamaran to jet skiing; water sports operators are never difficult to find.
 Many of the popular scuba diving areas are located here as well.

 In addition there is horse riding, tennis, numerous top class golf courses, Royal Westmoreland and Sandy Lane being the most popular, favoured by the rich and famous all close by.
 Eating out is a must with so many excellent restaurants to choose from.
+The Lone Star and Tides restaurants are among these.
+However, if you want something tasty but simple then Just Grilling is a must or if you want real authenticate Bajan food, stop at one of the local vans parked on the roadside and sample good home cooking.

 This stretch of paradise generally offers the type of anonymity celebrities are hard-pressed to find elsewhere and therefore, Barbados has become a popular escape for some very well known names.
 It is the location for many of the most exclusive hotels on the island; you will find plenty of bars and restaurants along the beach.
 Although many of the west coast beaches are hidden from the road by beachfront properties and hotels, don't be discouraged, there are numerous public right of ways so find a path to the sand and enjoy the beautiful beaches!